Using Warp with [zsh|bash|fish|pwsh]

 Warp default shell

 Warp tries to load your login shell by default.
-Currently, Warp supports bash, fish, zsh, and PowerShell (pwsh); if your login shell is set to something else (e.g. Nushell) Warp will load zsh instead.
+Currently, Warp supports bash, fish, zsh, and PowerShell (pwsh).
+If your login shell is set to something else (e.g. Nushell) Warp will show a banner indicating it's not supported and load the default shells listed below:

 If you run into issues configuring your RC files (~/.bashrc